Customizing configuration and calibration files

 The configuration.json file

-This file sets the Open Colorimeter's default settings on startup.
-An example of the contents of this file are shown below:
+An example of the contents of this file is shown below.

 {